orbingol/NURBS-Python/docs/index.rst

 any converters or wrappers, like `SWIG <http://www.swig.org/>`_ or `Boost.Python <https://github.com/boostorg/python>`_.

-Although these wrappers are lifesavers by means of converting C++ code to Python when there are too many deadlines, their support on the source language might be limited or you might need to learn the wrapper's own language to make the thing done in your way.
+Although these wrappers are lifesavers by means of converting C++ code to Python when there are too many deadlines, their support on the source language might be limited or you might need to learn the wrapper's own language to get the things done in your way.
 Personally speaking, I had to learn Python's C API to understand how SWIG's typemap system works.
 It takes so much time when you are not well-acquainted with the low-level programming or not willing to learn a programming language's internals.